GRGalinger/Senior-Design/Files/2nd_Semester/Justification/Josh_Phillips.md

 ## Summary of Hours and Justification

-## Total Hours from both Semesters: ?? hours
+## Total Hours from both Semesters: 80 hours
-"quick summary paragraph"
+I was mainly focused on documentation for easy drive and testing the application in my virtual environment.
+In the first semester I was also focused on researching ways to implement the EZ-Drive design templates and creating prototypes.
+During the second semester I helped update the repository periodically and researched some of the tools used in EZ-Drive.

 ## 1st Semester
 Here is a breakdown of the time spent for each assignment: